spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `X509SVIDResponse` response consists of a mandatory `svids` field, which MUST contain one or more `X509SVID` messages (one for each identity granted to the client).
 The `crl` and `federated_bundles` fields are optional.

+All fields in the `X509SVID` message are mandatory, with the exception of the `hint` field.
+When the `hint` field is set, its value MUST be unique amongst the set of returned SVIDs in the `X509SVIDResponse` message.

 If the client is not entitled to receive any X509-SVIDs, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).
 Under such a case, the client MAY attempt to reconnect with another call to the `FetchX509SVID` RPC after a backoff.

 As mentioned in [Stream Responses](#42-stream-responses), each `X509SVIDResponse` message returned on the `FetchX509SVID` stream contains the complete set of authorized SVIDs and bundles for the client at that point in time.
 As such, if the server redacts SVIDs from a subsequent response (or all SVIDs, i.e., returns a "PermissionDenied" gRPC status code) the client SHOULD cease using the redacted SVIDS.